jamejone/jamejone/README.md

 ## [Nesteggly.com](https://www.nesteggly.com)

-Capitalizing on my experience in the financial sector, Nesteggly offers a unique way of thinking about retirement planning in which you embrace the volality of your portfolio.
+Financial calculators and opinions informed by my career in the financial sector.
 This project is built with Jekyll, Webpack and Vue.

 ## [w8lifting.app](https://w8lifting.app)